 Central Cascades, Oregon

-Volcanoes dot the spine of the Cascade Mountains, rising over 10,000 feet above the forests, lakes and rivers of the surrounding region.
-These glaciated peaks run north and south and create perfect mountaineering objectives for students.
-The Central Cascade Range is home to the Three Sisters, Broken Top, Mt.
+Volcanoes dot the spine of the Cascade Mountains, rising over 10,000 feet above the forests, lakes, and rivers of the surrounding region.
+These glaciated peaks run north and south and create perfect mountaineering objectives.
+The Central Cascade range is home to the Three Sisters, Broken Top, Mt.
 Washington, Three Fingered Jack, and Mt.
 Jefferson.
 Four 10,000 foot glaciated volcanoes are present in this course area, with a total of nine major volcanoes.
-Active glaciers carve away the mountain while avalanches leave dramatic traces that alter the landscape.
-It is these features of the volcanoes that create a challenging playground from which students learn the more technical aspects of mountaineering and backpacking.
+You’ll find a unique blend of dry eastside and moist westside weather conditions, which allow diverse types of vegetation to flourish.
+The area has a complex geologic history that continues today.
+Students can find active glaciers methodically carving away the mountain and the dramatic traces of avalanches that altered the landscape.
+It is these features of the volcanoes that create a challenging playground from which crews learn the more technical aspects of mountaineering and snow camping.
+Depending upon the peak, your summit attempt may necessitate glacier and roped-team travel.
+Students can expect snow travel the entire portion of this section of the course.

 Odin Falls Base Camp, Redmond, Oregon